The Social Order of Abortion Restrictions

 It is a social order.

 I began to realise that the debate about abortion is about exactly this.
-Access to abortion undermines the christian social order.
-That is why the criminalization of abortion is a religious issue (although not mandated in the bible) and yet it is at the same time not a religious issue (non-christians must be subject to the same restrictions).
+Access to abortion undermines the christian social order of haves and have-ought-nots.
+That is why the criminalization of abortion is a religious issue (although not mandated in their bible) and yet it is at the same time not a religious issue (they insist that non-christians be subject to the same restrictions).

 I doubt if any anti-abortion activists believe they are protecting a social order, but that lucidity is hardly necessary.
 They only need to observe that ‘good families’ call for abortion restrictions — that suffices to imply that those who contradict them are bad.